 Ohio Neighborhood Finance, Inc. v.
 Rodney Scott, Case No. 2013-0103, Supreme Court of Ohio.
 Successful Ohio Supreme Court representation of Cash America International’s subsidiary in case challenging alternative financing throughout Ohio.
 On June 11, 2014, obtained unanimous Supreme Court reversal of lower court decisions involving significant lender issue of first impression: Ohio’s Short Term Loan Act does not preempt the Ohio Mortgage Loan Act in making short-term, single-installment loans.
-The Supreme Court’s decision, 2014-Ohio-2440, impacts over $1 billion of single-installment loans made annually by the lending industry in Ohio.
+The Supreme Court’s decision, 139 Ohio St.3d 536 (2014), impacts over $1 billion of single-installment loans made annually by the lending industry in Ohio.

 The Dispatch Printing Co. v.
 National City Corp., Case No. 08CV-6506, Common Pleas Court of Franklin County, Ohio.
 Represented significant minority shareholder in multi-million dollar action for breach of fiduciary duty and related claims against publicly traded bank and its former directors for diluting stock value and voting power in connection with bank’s $7 billion capital raise transaction in April 2008.
 Successfully defeated defendants’ motions to dismiss and for summary judgment.
 Less than two weeks before the scheduled jury trial in 2012, we obtained a favorable, confidential settlement.